The tremendous eruption of Mount Tambora in April 1815 was the most powerful volcanic eruption of the 19th century.

 The disaster on the remote island of Sumbawa in the Indian Ocean has been overshadowed by the eruption of the volcano at Krakatoa decades later, partly because the news of Krakatoa traveled quickly via telegraph.

-Accounts of the Tambora eruption were much more rare, however some vivid ones do exist.
-An administrator of the East India Company, Sir Thomas Stamford Bingley Raffles, who was serving as governor of Java at the time, published a vivid account of the disaster based on written reports he had collected from English traders and military personnel.
+Accounts of the Tambora eruption were considerably more rare, yet some vivid ones do exist.
+An administrator of the East India Company, Sir Thomas Stamford Bingley Raffles, who was serving as governor of Java at the time, published a striking account of the disaster based on written reports he had collected from English traders and military personnel.

 Beginnings of the Mount Tambora Disaster